bio-tools/biotoolsSum/README.md

 This will let this application correctly infer the root path to use in the generated HTML file.

+If you’re using [Apache](https://httpd.apache.org/), you need to create a `.htaccess` file.
+The whole javascript and css is loaded into a single HTML file.
+Because of HTML5 `pushState` history API, URL changes are manages internally but Apache doesn't know that.
+Instead of using this single HTML file, Apache is looking for files on path that corresponds to URL.
+You should tell Apache that if it doesn't find corresponding file, it should fall back to the single HTML file.
-If you’re using [Apache](https://httpd.apache.org/), you need to create a `.htaccess` file in the `public` folder that looks like this:
+The `.htaccess` file might look like this:

 ```
-    Options -MultiViews
-    RewriteEngine On
+  RewriteEngine on
+  RewriteCond %{REQUEST_FILENAME} -f [OR]
-    RewriteCond %{REQUEST_FILENAME} !-f
+  RewriteCond %{REQUEST_FILENAME} -d
+  RewriteRule ^ - [L]
-    RewriteRule ^ index.html [QSA,L]
+  RewriteRule ^ index.html [L]
 ```

 It will get copied to the `build` folder when you run `npm run build`.